apple1417/bl-sdk-mods/ApplesBorderlandsCheats/Readme.md

 ## Changelog

+### Apple's Borderlands Cheats v1.7
+Kill all no longer kills friendlies.
+Fixed that the game would crash if you save quit while in ghost mode, then tried to enter ghost mode again in the same level.
+Renamed the ghost mode keybind to `Toggle Ghost Mode` to be more in line with the others - this will reset any bind you already have.
+Fixed that changing the value of a cheat in the presets menu, then attempting to change it again without having saved inbetween, would instantly close the menu without saving.
+Rewrote a bunch of internals to make adding new cheats more straightforward.
+Now opens a webpage to warn you when requirements are outdated.

 ### Apple's Borderlands Cheats v1.6
 Now opens a webpage listing requirements when you don't install them all.

 ### Apple's Borderlands Cheats v1.5
 One shot mode will no longer set friendly NPC's health to 1.
 Added a "Revive Self" cheat.

 ### Apple's Borderlands Cheats v1.4
 Improved the hook for 1hp god mode, it should actually no longer be possible to take lethal damage.
 Made the hook for one shot mode use a parent class, which might fix issues if there's ever an entity that's not a `WillowPawn`.

 ### Apple's Borderlands Cheats v1.3